contextmap/contextmap/README.md

 #### Java

 ##### Properties

 The properties are scanned at compile-time.
 The overview of a component contains the following details:

-- **System name** is based on the property contextmap.scan.system-name in your properties files, if not available then it falls back to the &lt;groupId /&gt; in the pom.xml
+- **System name** is based on the property contextmap.scan.system-name in your .properties file or .yml file, if not available then it falls back to the &lt;groupId /&gt; in the pom.xml
-- **Component name** is based on the property spring.application.name in your properties files, if not available then it falls back to the &lt;name /&gt; in the pom.xml
+- **Component name** is based on the property spring.application.name in your .properties file or .yml file, if not available then it falls back to the &lt;name /&gt; in the pom.xml
 - **Domain vision statement** is based on the &lt;description /&gt; in the pom.xml
 - **Technology** is based on the &lt;dependencies /&gt; in the pom.xml
 - **Team** is based on the first &lt;developer /&gt; in the pom.xml
 - **Bytes of code** is determined by scanning the files in your source folder, counting the filesizes
 - **Languages** are determined by scanning the files in your source folder, and looking at the filenames
 - **Version** is based on the &lt;version /&gt; in the pom.xml
 - **Url issue management** is based on the url from &lt;issueManagement&gt;&lt;url /&gt;&lt;/issueManagement&gt; in the pom.xml
 - **Url source code** is based on the url from &lt;scm&gt;&lt;url /&gt;&lt;/scm&gt; in the pom.xml
 - **Url for external documentation** is based on the &lt;url /&gt; in the pom.xml
 - **Url buid pipeline** is based on the url from &lt;ciManagement&gt;&lt;url /&gt;&lt;/ciManagement&gt; in the pom.xml
-- **Component type** is based on the property contextmap.scan.component-type in your properties file, its value can be `MICROSERVICE`, `MICROFRONTEND` or `GATEWAY`, if not available then it falls back to the default value `MICROSERVICE`
+- **Component type** is based on the property contextmap.scan.component-type in your .properties file or .yml file, its value can be `MICROSERVICE`, `MICROFRONTEND` or `GATEWAY`, if not available then it falls back to the default value `MICROSERVICE`

 ##### Domain Entities

 Domain entities are scanned at compile-time based on any of the following annotations:

 - @Entity (javax.persistence.Entity)